bunny3bro/CSS_Crafts/README.md

-# CCS_Crafts
+# CSS_Crafts

-Hello everyone, This git repo is about sharping your thoughts on CCS.
+Hello everyone, This git repo is about sharping your thoughts on CSS.

 for better working, I Like to suggest using live sever and material icon theme